essenciary/GenieTodoMVC/documentation/deployment.md

 The three default environments cover some of the most common use cases, but we can define other environments as needed.
 For instance, many development teams commonly use a staging environment, as an intermediary stage between development and production.
 All we need to do in order to enable a new environment is to create the corresponding env file.
-For instance, we can create a copy of our `prod.jl` file and name it `staging.jl` to define a staging environment -- and modifying as necessary:
+For instance, we can create a copy of our `prod.jl` file and name it `staging.jl` to define a staging environment -- and modifying it as necessary:

 ```julia
 # config/env/staging.jl